bridgkick/react-redux-typescript_04272020/README.md

 The instructor will distribute additional private links during class for downloading courseware, registering for class completion badges, and downloading recordings...

+All code in this repository is distbuted under the [MIT license](license.txt).

 ## How to Use the Instructor's Version

 The following instructions will help students pull down the instructor's version to resume class where the instructor is.